firebotQL/CompAInion/README.md

    yarn install && yarn build:chrome
    ```

-This action will create a `dist` folder, essentially it's where a fully build Chrome Extension will reside after running above commands.
+This action will create a `dist` folder, essentially it's where a fully build Chrome Extension will reside after running the above commands.

 ### Installing the Extension in Chrome